SmithWillSuffice/ohanga-pai/content/blog/7_accelerators_repellers.md

 {{< attractors_and_repellers >}}

 Here the physics concept of "energy" needs to be replaced in economics by something like an optimal output, such as "productivity" or "real output".
 So on one side there's too little (starvation) on the other side too much (resource depletion).

 The illustration is only showing one-dimension, in the real world there will be multiple dimensions, so instead of a curve we'd actually have the "ball" (the system of interest, a firm, a household sector, a commodity, or any sub-system of the economy you are interested in that causes changes in the $y$ objective function).
-The general point is that viewed this way, only as a metahor, there are "forces" at work in macroeconomics.
+The general point is that viewed this way, only as a metaphor, there are "forces" at work in macroeconomics.

-On the left diagram the interest rate is shown as a repeller force.
+On the right diagram the interest rate is shown as a repeller force.
 If you are middle income at the top of the "energy" curve you are maybe safe but unstable to getting poor or rich, since the interest rate hikes hurt the poor and reward the rich, it is a force that creates a growing wealth divide.

+The deceptive thing about simple diagrams (like IS-LM models) is that they are not showing the full manifold of all effective objective functions (happiness, social unrest/peace, optimal food output, optimal savings, &c.)
+On the right diagram I drew the curve going back upwards at higher wealth levels, which for instance might be due to a third dimension an the manifold not visible that effects $y$ when too many rich people exist.
+You can imagine several such factors from too many idle people (lowering optimal useful output) to social unrest (lowering unit worker productivity).

+I will maybe re-use these metaphors in further discussion, because although they're not quantitative, they are useful for illustrating conceptual idea that are very important in macroeconomics.
+I'd summarize this as going beyond the stupid "equilibrium" supply--demand curves.

+### It's a high-dimensional Manifold

 The problem is the economic system has many people with their feet on gas peddles and brakes, all over the place.
 And we are looking at the superposition of them all in the